MIAMI TARPON FISHING

 Tarpon can grow to be over 8 feet long.
 Most of our tarpon in Miami range from 5 to 7 feet.
 Miami tarpon can be as heavy as 250 pounds.
-Tarpon have a blueish or greenish color and have shiny scales over their entire body.
-Tarpon don’t exist just in Miami, they can be found all along the east coast of the United States all the way up to Delaware and are also very common in the Atlantic ocean.
+Tarpon has a blueish or greenish color and has shiny scales over their entire body.
+Tarpon doesn’t exist just in Miami, they can be found all along the east coast of the United States all the way up to Delaware and are also very common in the Atlantic ocean.

 We can accommodate requests for tarpon charters using light tackle or we can fish for tarpon on any of our boats as well.